ssrpw2/human-ai-translation-dictionary/how-this-dictionary-helps-internal-testing.md

 ---

-## 1. Why Models Need This Dictionary
+## 1. Why Models May Benefit From This Dictionary

 Current AI systems operate on internal representations—vectors, manifolds, attractor dynamics, gradients—that do not map cleanly to any existing human vocabulary.
 When researchers try to ask models about their internal states, both sides are forced to use imprecise metaphorical language like: